Hassan Ahmedul Haque

 Hassan Ahmedul Haque (হাসান আহমেদুল হক; born 2 January 1958) is a former Bangladeshi footballer who played as a striker.
 He represented the Bangladesh national team from 1978 to 1979.

 Early life

 Hassan was born on 2 January 1958 in Chowk Bazaar area of Dhaka, Bangladesh.

 Representing Pogose School, Hassan, an amateur sprinter, clinched first place in the men's 100-meter run at the Dhaka South Amateur Athletics Competition, clocking 11.7 seconds.
 In 1972, Hassan showcased his talent in an exhibition match, scoring two goals as Pogose School defeated Kamal Sporting Club 4–2.
-Impressed by his performance, Kamal Sporting's coach, Bazlur Rahman, offered Hassan the chance to play for Fire Service SC in the First Division.
+Impressed by his performance, Kamal Sporting's coach, Bazlur Rahman, offered Hassan the chance to play for Fire Service AC in the First Division.

 Club career

 After spending two seasons with Fire Service, coach Bazlur Rahman, fixed Hassan's move to Dilkusha SC in 1975.
 Hassan formed a lethal partnership with fellow striker Golam Shahid Neelu, as Dilkusha finished runners-up behind Abahani Krira Chakra, only on goal average.

 In 1976, Hassan's mentor, Bazlur Rahman, sent him to Mohammedan SC.
 He started in only one game as Mohammedan clinched the First Division title.
 The following year, Hassan joined Old Dhaka-based Rahmatganj MFS, where he was a runner-up in both the Liberation Cup and First Division.
 Hassan even scored in the 1–3 defeat to Abahani, which ultimately decided the league title that year.

 In 1978, Hassan joined the office club Team BJMC.
 In his debut season, he scored a hat-trick against PWD SC.
 However, it was the following year when Hassan hit his peak form.
 Tied to the club on a deal worth Tk 1.2 lakh, he scored a total of 12 league goals, including 6 goals in the Super League round, as BJMC were crowned champions.
 He even scored a hat-trick in the title-deciding game, leading BJMC to a 4–1 victory over Wari Club.

 In 1980, Hassan captained Dhaka District to a runners-up position in the National Football Championship.
 In the same year, he suffered a major knee injury during the league-opening game against East End Club.
 Hassan soon became irregular on the field and eventually retired in 1984 while playing for Rahmatganj MFS.